openvswitch/ovs/Documentation/topics/userspace-tso.rst

 in client mode will receive TSO packet regardless of TSO being enabled or disabled within the guest.

+All kernel devices that use the raw socket interface (veth, for example) require the kernel commit 9d2f67e43b73 ("net/packet: fix packet drop as of virtio gso") in order to work properly.
+This commit was merged in upstream kernel 4.19-rc7, so make sure your kernel is either newer or contains the backport.

 ~~~~~~~~~~~~~~~~~~
 Performance Tuning
 ~~~~~~~~~~~~~~~~~~